Cercedilla: a mountain town to escape the hustle and heat of Madrid

 There’s a restaurant called Casa Cirilo in Las Dehesas, a few kilometers out of town where you can have a beer or get some lunch.
 It’s closed on Mondays, and anyway, you should bring a sandwich and a couple liters of water for any sort of hike.

-How to get there, places to stay, and more
+How to get to Cercedilla, places to stay, and more

-The Cercanías (Line C-8) departs about once an hour, all day.
-The trip takes an an hour and twenty minutes from Atocha, or just over an hour from Chamartín.
+The Cercanías train (Line C-8) departs about once an hour, all day.
+The trip takes an an hour and twenty minutes from Atocha, or just over an hour from Chamartín Station in the north of Madrid.
 The return trip is until about 11:00 p.m.
 You can find the exact times at Renfe.com.

 If you want to spend the night, there are a few hostels in town.
 Check out Hostal Aribel, which is just across the street from the train station.
 It’s pretty basic, but the people are nice and it and allows you to spend more time in the mountains.
 Call them at 918 52 15 11 for a reservation.